 Salt.
-It’s been a desired through civilizations and has even led to bloodshed.
-It’s kept communities from starving through winter as a handy preservative.
-It’s in the oceans, the mountains, and our own make up.
-It carries flavor from the lands and seas it’s mined.
-It’s a part of us, and perhaps like thirst, we quench for its flavor.
+It has been desired through civilizations; it’s even led to bloodshed.
+It’s kept communities from starving through winter or long nautical voyages as a handy preservative.
+It’s in the oceans, the mountains, and our own bodily makeup.
+It carries flavor from the lands and seas from which it is mined.
+Salt is a part of us, and perhaps like thirst, we quench for its flavor.

-Our spice cabinet is filled with an array of salts; lava salt, sea salt, Himalayan salt, truffle salt, each adding their unique texture and flavor.
+Our own spice cabinet is filled with an array of salts: lava salt, sea salt, Himalayan salt, truffle salt… each adding their unique texture and flavor.

-We came across Norður Salt on our trip to Iceland last year and can’t get enough of it here at home.
+I came across Norður Salt on a trip to Iceland last year and can’t get enough of it here at home.
 Its large, crunchy flakes are a delightful addition to anything from grilled salmon to buttered bread.
 This Icelandic salt is collected through a sustainable geothermal production method which is unchanged from the first time it was tried in Iceland and Denmark in 1753.

-I love this array of flavored salts; pictured above from left to right: rhubarb, blueberry, black lava, and garlic.
-We picked these up in a cool basement shop with assorted crafts and fresh boosts (fruit smoothies) around the town of Kirkjubæjarklaustur.
-Admittedly, I haven’t found which recipe which specifically calls for the fruity salts, perhaps they are best suited for dessert.
-If you have one, please send my way!
-The star of the salts for me is the black lava, it has a sharp, spicy flavor and even touching it will turn your fingertips black.
-My favorite way to have this salt is on a soft boiled egg along with Japanese hot pepper.
+I love this array of flavored salts [pictured above from left to right: rhubarb, blueberry, black lava, and garlic].
+Andrew and I picked these up in a cool basement shop with assorted crafts and fresh boosts (fruit smoothies) around the town of Kirkjubæjarklaustur.
+I am in search of a recipe which specifically calls for the fruity salts, but for now, they’re greatly suited for desserts.
+If you have one, please send it my way!
+The star of salts for me is black lava salt.
+It has a sharp, spicy flavor and even touching it will turn your fingertips black.
+I like to add this salt is to a soft boiled egg along with Japanese hot pepper.

 Moving east, we shift from Iceland to France.
-La Baleine Sea Salt is our absolute go-to when it comes to cooking with salt.
+La Baleine Sea Salt is an absolute go-to in our house when it comes to cooking with salt.

 Using good salt, even in the water that is boiling your pasta, will make all the difference in taste.

-Last but not least, we head to the northwest of Italy to find Sale aromatico ai fiori.
+Also in Italy, we find Sale aromatico ai fiori.
 This is a wide crystal salt embedded with dried flowers.
 This salt is extra special as it was purchased in the mountains where I’ve spent Christmas since I was a child in the dolomites.

 I’ll have to dedicate another post to the pink Himalayan and Hawaiian salts!